laurentS/slowapi/docs/index.md

 Credits go to [flask-limiter](https://github.com/alisaifee/flask-limiter) of which SlowApi is a (still partial) adaptation to Starlette and FastAPI.
 It's also important to mention that the actual rate limiting work is done by [limits](https://github.com/alisaifee/limits/), `slowapi` is just a wrapper around it.

+The documentation is built using [mkDocs](https://www.mkdocs.org/) and the API documentation is generated using [mkautodoc](https://github.com/tomchristie/mkautodoc).